-Percent of Population Food Uncertain - percent of total population that is food uncertain in 2010
+Percent of Population Food Uncertain - percent of total population that is food uncertain in 2014.

-Percent of Total Population Eligible for SNAP/Food Stamps - percent of county residents eligible for SNAP/food stamps in 2011
+Percent of Total Population Eligible for SNAP/Food Stamps - percent of county residents eligible for SNAP/food stamps in FY2015.

-Percent of K-12 School Enrollment Eligible for Free or Reduced Lunches (NSLP) - percent of K-12 students enrolled in schools (public and private) eligible for free and reduced lunches in the National School Lunch Program during the 2011-2012 school year
+Percent of K-12 School Enrollment Eligible for Free or Reduced Lunches (NSLP) - percent of K-12 students enrolled in schools (public and private) eligible for free and reduced lunches in the National School Lunch Program in October, 2015.

-Percent of Population Under 5 WIC Eligible - percent of infants and children under 5 years of age in the county eligible to receive WIC benefits in 2011
+Percent of Population Under 5 WIC Eligible - percent of infants and children under 5 years of age in the county eligible to receive WIC benefits in FY2015.

-Overall Need Rankings Calculated From 2013 Hunger Atlas Data
+Overall Need Rankings

+Calculated From 2016 Hunger Atlas Data

 Beginning with the individual county rankings for food uncertainty, SNAP eligibility, NSLP eligibility, and WIC under 5 eligibility, we use two steps to establish a county's overall need rank.
 First, we combined the four variable ranks to establish a composite score.
 Rather than use a simple average of the four variable ranks, we assigned a weight to each rank in the construction of the composite score.
+Variables of percent of population food uncertain and percent of population income eligible for SNAP benefits were assigned higher weights due to the greater percentage of population affected by these variables.